 Many countries worldwide have now adopted measures to ensure blind and visually impaired voters are able to vote independently.
-In the Second Disability High Level Group Report on Implemetation of the UN Convention on the Rights of Persons with Disabilities it was noted that in the UK each polling station now has a special “tactile” voting device report that Austria provides a stencil for ballot papers that uses tactile paving to enable blind or visually impaired voters to vote independently.
-Malta is also noted to provide ‘perforated template’ to voters.
+In the Second European Disability High Level Group Report on Implemetation of the UN Convention on the Rights of Persons with Disabilities it was noted that in the UK each polling station now has a special “tactile” voting device.
+This report also notes that Austria provides a stencil for ballot papers that uses tactile paving to enable blind or visually impaired voters to vote independently.
+Malta is also noted to provide a ‘perforated template’ to voters with visual impairments.

-In the initial reports the Committee on the Rights of Persons with Disabilities it was noted that Germany provides a ballot template and that the Australian Electoral Commission has a number of alternatives available to make voting more accessible including the use of telephone voting.
-Telephone voting was used in Australia in the 2010 federal election to ensure blind or visually impaired voters could .
+In the initial State reports to the Committee on the Rights of Persons with Disabilities it was noted that Germany provides a ballot template and that the Australian Electoral Commission has a number of alternatives available to make voting more accessible including the use of telephone voting.
+Telephone voting was used in Australia in the 2010 federal election to ensure blind or visually impaired voters could enjoy the right to vote by secret ballot.

-In 2002, International Foundation for Electoral Systems (IFES) worked with the Ghana Association of the Blind and the Ghana Electoral Commission to design and test pilot a tactile ballot guide, to enable blind voters to vote independently and in secret In 2010 assisted the Association of Blind and Partially Sighted People in Kosovo create tactile ballots.
+In 2002, International Foundation for Electoral Systems (IFES) worked with the Ghana Association of the Blind and the Ghana Electoral Commission to design and test pilot a tactile ballot guide, to enable blind voters to vote independently and in secret.
+In 2010 it assisted the Association of Blind and Partially Sighted People in Kosovo create tactile ballots.

+V. Possible Alternatives for Ireland

+The NCBI undertakes a detailed examination of the alternatives in its article and debates the merits of each method.
+Firstly it explores the option of making the ballot paper available in Braille or a large print format.
+This method would enable voters with visual impairments to vote independently however their vote may not be secret as their ballot is distinguishable from others.
+This creates a situation where the voter could be identified especially if voting in a polling station where few, if any other, similar ballots are cast.

+Internet voting is also an option that is mooted by the NCBI.
+This would require voters having access to a computer either in a public library or in the polling station and requires a high level of computer literacy among voters.
+It is because of this and the security concerns associated that this option is not favoured.
+Another voting option that relies on technology is telephone voting.
+To avoid any security concerns, voters are given a unique PIN to ensure votes cannot be tampered with.
+The difficulties with this method lie in the casting of the ballot, as voters must have a touch-tone telephone or the system must be enabled with high quality voice recognition software.

+As the most commonly used method internationally the tactile ballot template seems to be the best option for all.
+The template can be placed on a ballot paper and fixed in place.
+A ballot template, also known as a tactile voting device, is a plastic template that fits neatly over the ballot paper and can be re-used.
+The template can attach to the ballot paper with an adhesive that will not mark the ballot and the details of the candidates are either in Braille or raised so the details can be identified by touch.
+Flaps cover each of boxes on the paper where the vote is to be marked and are numbered so voters can tell which flap corresponds to which candidate.
+When voting an individual simply lifts the flap to mark the box and when they have finished the template can be removed and the ballot placed in ballot box like any other.